Glossary of College Terms

-Associate's Degree (A.A. or A.S.): Two-year college degree awarded for successful completion of specific requirements including major, general education, and elective course work.
+Associate's Degree (A.A. or A.S.): Two-year college degree awarded for successful completion of specific requirements including major, general education, and elective course work totalling 60 units.

 Bachelor's Degree (B.A. or B.S. or A.B.): Four-year college/university degree awarded for successful completion of specific requirements including major, general election, and elective course work.

 Bluebook: Examination notebook, which may be required for essay exams.
-Bluebooks are available at the Bookstore.
+Bluebooks are available at the Bookstore and in vending machines.

-College Catalog: A reference book published bi-annually which includes: LAVC policies; procedures; campus resources; educational programs and requirements; and course descriptions.
+College Catalog: A reference book published bi-annually on the college website which includes: LAVC policies; procedures; campus resources; educational programs and requirements; and course descriptions.

 Competency: LAVC graduation requirements showing proficiency in English, reading, and math.

-Co-requisite: Course which should be taken with another course, as recommended.
+Co-requisite: Course which should be taken simultaneously with another course, as recommended.